 Swap the HDMI cable connecting your device to the TV.
 Try a different HDMI port.
 If the lines disappear, the cable or port was the problem.

-Connect the TV tuner cable directly to confirm whether lines also appear on broadcast channels.
-If they only show on one input, the issue is external.
+Connect the TV tuner cable directly to confirm whether lines appear on broadcast channels too.
+If the lines only show on one HDMI input, the problem is with that specific cable, device, or HDMI port rather than the TV’s internal hardware.
+Swapping to a different HDMI port takes 30 seconds and confirms or rules out a bad port.

 #2.
 Run the Built-In Self-Test

-Samsung’s picture self-test bypasses all external inputs and shows a test pattern generated by the TV itself.
+Samsung’s support page confirms that the picture self-test bypasses all external inputs and shows a test pattern generated by the TV itself.
 Go to Settings → Support → Self Diagnosis → Picture Test.

 #3.
 Perform a Factory Reset